-The Trustee would be willing to consider the views of Scheme members and beneficiaries in relation to ethical considerations, social and environmental impact, or present and future quality of life of the members and beneficiaries of the Scheme (referred to as 'non-financial matters' in the relevant regulations) in the selection, retention and realisation of investments.
+The Trustee would be willing to consider the views of Scheme members and beneficiaries in relation to ethical considerations, social and environmental impact, or present and future quality of life of the members and beneficiaries of the Scheme (referred to as "non-financial matters" in the relevant Regulations) in the selection, retention and realisation of investments.

-The Trustee has decided that the passive equity portfolio held with Legal and General should be managed using an "ethical" approach that excludes investments in certain areas and investments below a certain ESG factor based score.
-The current specific exclusions are for producers of tobacco, weapons and coal.
-Nuclear power generators must meet specific health & safety indicators.
+The Trustee has appointed Aberdeen Standard to manage part of the equity portfolio using an ethical and socially responsible approach that excludes investments in certain areas.
 The Trustee has not included any non-financial matters (such as ethical views) as constraints when selecting the other funds or setting the overall strategy.